-[Regulation 189 inserted in Gazette 16 May 2003 p.
-1750; amended in Gazette 31 Oct 2012 p.
+[Regulation 189 inserted: Gazette 16 May 2003 p.
+1750; amended: Gazette 31 Oct 2012 p.
 5242-3.]

 190. Entitlements after accidents

 (1) Any officer or member of a volunteer fire brigade who has established a claim with the Department’s insurers as if he were a “worker” under the Workers’ Compensation and Injury Management Act 1981 and any amendments thereof, by reason of personal injury by accident, arising out of or in the course of his employment shall be entitled to leave of absence from duty, and shall receive, during the period of incapacity, such sum weekly as shall, together with any weekly payment by way of compensation, including child allowance (if any), payable by the Department’s insurers as if he were a “worker” under the Workers’ Compensation and Injury Management Act 1981, and any amendments thereof, be equal to his weekly wages, but not exceeding an amount per week equal to 1% of the prescribed amount.